therealvidem/ConnorBot/README.md

 # ConnorBot

-An experimental bot made with discord.js.
+ConnorBot is a personal Discord bot built with Discord.Net.